Ancient Agora of Athens: Professions

-In the 4th and 5th centuries, there was significant evidence of women being innkeepers and merchants selling their products in the market of the Athenian agora.
+In the 5th and 4th centuries BC, there was significant evidence of women being innkeepers and merchants selling their products in the market of the Athenian agora.
 Some of the products they sold included fruits, clothes, pottery, religious and luxury goods, perfume, incense, purple dye, wreaths, and ribbons.

 Rituals

 The Athenian calendar boasted several religious festivals that were held in the Athenian agora.
 These festivals were significant as they provided Ancient Athenian women with the opportunity to socialize outside of the home.
 Additionally, some of these festivals were performed by women; these duties included officiating the worship of goddess Athena, patron goddess of the city.
 Performing these rituals for goddesses was a prerequisite for the daughters of aristocratic families.
 Women of all ranks and classes could be seen making offerings at the small shrines in the agora.
 Some women also set up substantial memorials to their piety within the agora.
 Religious festivals were a significant opportunity for the women of Athens to participate in their social culture.